Natalie Tong

-Natalie Tong Sze-wing (唐詩詠) is a Hong Kong actress and model previously contracted to TVB.
+Natalie Tong Sze-wing (唐詩詠) is a Hong Kong actress, model, entrepreneur, and theatre performer previously contracted to TVB.
+She has appeared in numerous television dramas, films, and stage productions over her career spanning more than two decades.

 Life and career

-1982-1999 Early days
+1982–1999: Early days

-Tong (originally known as Tong Si-ying) was born and raised in British Hong Kong to an Indonesian Chinese mother, Tong Got Seung-ping.
-Although growing up in HK-Cantonese culture, she has a mixed ancestry of Fujianese, Indonesian and Dutch heritage.
+Tong (originally Tong Si-ying) was born in British Hong Kong to an Indonesian Chinese mother, Tong Got Seung-ping.
+She grew up in Hong Kong-Cantonese culture and has a mixed ancestry of Fujianese, Indonesian, and Dutch heritage.